 - How will my child/young person be included in activities outside this classroom including school trips?

-All children must have parent/carer consent to be taken off premises and all outings are within the local area for example the library or local park.
+All children must have parent/carer consent to be taken off premises and all outings are within the local area for example the train station, local park and Town Centre.
 All outings are risk assessed beforehand and children wear high visibility jackets so they are easily recognised.
 Staff carry a first aid box and emergency contact details with them.
 We also hold various events throughout the year such as leaver’s party/picnic, cultural events, sports day and Christmas plays.
 Some of these events help us to fund raise throughout the year and all children within the setting, their siblings and family members are welcome.

 - How accessible is the setting/school/college environment?

 There is access for both children and adults with disability into the main building of the setting and there are toilet facilities for children and adults with disability.
-However, access from the main foyer to the main Pre-School room is via a short flight of steps.
 We discuss access needs on an individual basis and risk assess with parents what needs are required for children having additional physical needs when needing to access the main Pre-School room.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

 When a child starts, we arrange settling in sessions for you and your child, these are organised based on the individual needs of the family and offer a gradual introduction, the first settling in session will involve you staying and playing with your child while they become familiar with their surroundings and key person, then gradually increasing the time that you leave your child for.
 Within the welcome pack you are able to give us information about what your child can already do, their interests, likes and dislikes, the key person can use this as a starting point and plan activities specifically tailored to your child.
 We work with each individual family and outer agencies if required to ensure that appropriate equipment and care is in place to make transitions as smooth as possible.
 When transitioning to school teachers from the receiving schools where possible will visit to meet the children, find out about them and their needs and development.
-We are closely linked with our main feeder school and if possible staff will take a small group of children to visit the school library once a week and on occasions will visit the school for an assembly or to use the facilities.
 If a child has additional needs and requires extra support with transitions, the SENCO will liaise with schools to work out the best possible strategies to support the child.
-Information is shared with schools that is relevant to transition, ie learning journey, the Key person will write transition reports for all transitions.
+Information is shared with schools that is relevant to transition, i.e. learning journey, the Key person will write transition reports for all transitions.